docsforadobe/javascript-tools-guide/4 - User-Interface Tools/scriptui-class.rst

 The text to match.

-Finds and returns the resource for a given text string from the host application’s resource data.
+Finds and returns the resource for a given text string from the host application's resource data.
 If no string resource matches the given text, the text itself is returned.
 Returns a String.
 newFont()